SquidDev/urn/tutorial/04-macros.md

 Value        5
 ```

 So let's break this down a little.
-As you may have guessed, `defmacro` is soft of like `defun` but for macros.
+As you may have guessed, `defmacro` is sort of like `defun` but for macros.
 Instead
-of getting a series of values as arguments, it instead receives the quoted form of its arguments: in this case you will
+of getting a series of values as arguments, it receives the quoted form of its arguments: in this case you will get the
-get the equivalent of `'(+ 2 3)`.
+equivalent of `'(+ 2 3)`.

 The body of the function is executed at compile time, meaning our first print statement executes when the code is
 compiled.
 It then returns a quoted list, which is composed of two expressions: one which prints out the quoted form of